7 April 2011

 cesium at 1.1 million times the legal limit.
 [9]

-public health infrastructure in the United States, by natural or man made
+and public health infrastructure in the United States, by natural

-disasters, requires contingency planning measures that support surveillance,
+or man made disasters, requires contingency planning measures

-community.
-For your reference I have re-published the paper "Agricultural
+reference I have re-published the paper "Agricultural Security and

 References: